If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 Hosting a holiday is a serious undertaking — especially when you have about 20 dishes to make and you don’t have the luxury of multiple ovens.
 Sure, we all wish we had a stainless-steel double oven paired with a fancy fridge and granite countertops, but the reality for most of us is that we have only one oven.
 While it seems like the only solution is to jump ship and have someone else host, don’t give up yet.
 We have some tips to help you pull it off.

 Can you cook 2 or more dishes in the oven at once?

 Yes.
-Most people fret when it comes to cooking two dishes at once, but it’s your ovens' job to keep the internal temperature set to what you selected.
-It may have to work a little harder when two or more cold dishes are inserted, but trust that it will do its job.
+Most people fret when it comes to cooking two dishes at once, but it’s your oven’s job to keep the internal temperature set to what you selected.
+It may have to work a little harder when two or more cold dishes are inserted but trust that it will do its job.

 Yes, but there are some guidelines you’ll need to follow.
 First, baked goods are not flexible when it comes to temperature.
-Preheat the oven to what the baked good needs to be at.
+Preheat the oven to the correct temperature for the baked good.
 Most cooked dishes are flexible when it comes to temperature — this includes meats, veggies, casseroles, baked potatoes and the like.
 It may take a little less or more time for the cooked dish to be done, but it will turn out the same.
-Baked goods are more of a science and each variable needs to be precise.
+Baked goods are more of a science, and each variable needs to be precise.